feed3r/play-harbor/CONTRIBUTING.md

 ---

-Thank you for contributing to Epic Game Launcher!
+Thank you for contributing to PlayHarbor!

 ---